hashgraph/hedera-smart-contracts/tools/analysis/precompile-contract-functions-analyzer/README.md

 ## How to run locally:
 - `npm install`
-- `node fetch.js` - fetches all contracts from mainnet (by the time of writing 11290 with latest id of 0.0.993240) and save them in a local sqlite db (by the time of writing the entire process takes approximately 20 minutes)
+- `node fetch.js` - fetches all contracts from mainnet (by the time of writing 11290 with the latest id of 0.0.993240) and saves them in a local sqlite db (by the time of writing the entire process takes approximately 20 minutes)
 - `python3 detect_precompile_calls.py` - detects whether the precompile selectors are used in a contract by searching for instruction operands within a disassembled bytecode (by the time of writing the entire process takes approximately 10 minutes)

 ## Usage table for contracts till id 0.0.993240